 - a.
-Rigour: Using a high level of Scholarly and scientific rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings. - b.
-Record keeping: Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, and/or-laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others. - c.
+Rigour: Scholarly and scientific rigour in proposing and performing research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings. - b.
+Record keeping: Keeping complete and accurate records of data, methodologies and findings, including graphs and images, in accordance with the applicable funding agreement, institutional policies, laws, regulations, and professional or disciplinary standards in a manner that will allow verification or replication of the work by others. - c.
 Accurate referencing: Referencing and, where applicable, obtaining permission for the use of all published and unpublished work, including theories, concepts, data, source material, methodologies, findings, graphs and images. - d.
-Authorship: Including as authors, with their consent, all those and only those who have made a substantial contribution materially or conceptually contributed to, and who accept share responsibility for, the contents of the publication or document.
-The substantial contribution may be conceptual or material., in a manner consistent with their respective contributions, and authorship policies of relevant publications. - e.
-Acknowledgement: Acknowledging appropriately, in addition to authors, all those and only those who have contributed contributors and contributions to research, including writers, funders and sponsors. - f.
-Conflict of interest management: Appropriately identifying and addressing managing any real, potential or perceived conflict of interest4, in accordance with the institution's policy on conflict of interest in research, in order to ensure that the objectives of the RCR Framework (Section Article 1.3) are met.
+Authorship: Including as authors, with their consent, all those and only those who have made a substantial contribution to, and who accept responsibility for, the contents of the publication or document.
+The substantial contribution may be conceptual or material.